 - Random Access Memory (RAM): Memory affects the performance of the computer and the amount of applications that can be running at the same time.
 It is best to configure a system with as much memory as you can afford.
 Purchase a system that will allow for future upgrades in RAM if needed.

 - Wireless Access for Desktop Machines: There is now wireless access in the dormitories and on-campus apartments.
 If you have a desktop machine, you may want to purchase either a wireless Ethernet card for it or a wireless USB Ethernet device.

 - 10BaseT Ethernet Cable: If you wish to use a wired connection, you will need an ethernet cable or "patch" cable to plug your computer in.
 Patch cables will be provided in the freshmen dorms.
 Upper classmen are expected to keep their patch cable throughout their Harding career or purchase one of their own.

 The following information will help you select software that will be compatible with software in labs and other places on campus.

 - Updated anti-virus software is required for all computers connected to Harding's network.
 It doesn't matter what anti-virus software you use, as long as it it current and up-to-date.

 - An operating system with up-to-date security patches is also required to be connected to Harding's network.

 - The Microsoft Office Suite is used in all public computing labs.
 This is the standard for academic use.
-You may want to purchase this for your computer, or use it in the public computing labs.
+It is available free for student use.

 Student Support - DormNet